-Capital expenditure commitments and compliance with the investment program.
+Capital expenditure commitments and compliance with the investment programme

-In accordance with the Law of the Republic of Kazakhstan "On Natural Monopolies", the subject of a natural monopoly is obliged to carry out the activities of the approved investment program.
-The company has completed the approved investment program for 2023 in full, with the exception of the service for conducting in-line inspection of the Kenkiyak-Kumkol Main Oil Pipeline (hereinafter referred to as the ILI).
+In accordance with the Law of the Republic of Kazakhstan "On Natural Monopolies", the subject of a natural monopoly is obliged to carry out the activities of the approved investment programme.
+The company has completed the approved investment programme for 2023 in full, with the exception of the service for conducting in-line inspection of the Kenkiyak-Kumkol Main Oil Pipeline (hereinafter referred to as the ILI).
 Due to delays on the tender procedure portal, the Company was able to conclude an agreement with the contractor only on 4 December 2023 and, therefore, execution under the agreement in 2023 amounted to 20% of the total scope of work.
 The company filed an appeal to the government authorities to postpone the ILI services from 2023 to 2024 in order to prevent the application of a compensatory tariff.
-The deadline for government authorities to make the decision on approving the investment program is no later than 1 March 2024.
-Management believes that it is highly likely that a decision on this issue will be made in favour of the company.
+A joint order issued by the Ministry of Energy of the Republic of Kazakhstan (No.87 dated 29 February 2024) and the Department of the Committee for Regulation of Natural Monopolies under the Ministry of National Economy of the Republic of Kazakhstan for the city of Almaty (No.19-OД dated 16 February 2024) introduced amendments to the Partnership's investment programme for 2023-2024.
+These amendments account for the postponement of ILI service activities from 2023 to 2024.